-It’s no secret that the homebuilding business doesn’t have tremendous gross margins.
+It’s no secret that the home building industry doesn’t have tremendous gross margins.
 If you believe in the traditional 20/60/20 model, where 20 percent of your cost is land, 60 percent is “sticks and bricks” and the final 20 is everything else, maintaining margins is a tough task in any environment.
 With material, labor and sales costs fluctuating the way they are today, it’s even harder.

-So how can you possibly anticipate your margin before you take on a project?
+So how can you possibly anticipate your margin estimation in home building projects?
 And how do you keep as much of that last 20 percent in your pocket?
 It’s not easy, but it is feasible.
 Here are nine smart strategies that can help.

 Land is the single most expensive part of any project.
 But what it costs to purchase it isn’t necessarily your total cost.
 If the land isn’t prepared appropriately, you’ll be putting a lot more into it than the purchase price.

 What kind of condition is it in?
 Are you going to need to take out or bring in dirt?
 Is it graded properly?
 What’s it going to cost to landscape it, including irrigation and all the typical exterior items?
 We tend to focus more on the structure and less on the lot, and it’s easy to get nicked as a result.
-Walking the land and truly understanding what it’s going to take before you start is one of the best ways to protect your investment.
+Walking the land and truly understanding what it’s going to take before you start is one of the best strategies for maintaining profit margins for home builders.

 The point is, you need a very reliable and precise estimating process so you know exactly what the job requires before you sink the first shovel.
-You need to know the physical, human and other resources it’s going to take, and you need to understand that cost structure at a house level.
+You need to know the physical, human and other resources it’s going to take, as well as understand that cost structure at a house level.
 With that number in hand, you can easily calculate how many houses you’ll need to sell.
-That’s your take-off, and when you get it right, you’re good to go.
+That’s your take-off.
+When you get it right, you’re good to go.

 Unless you’re building homes for high-net-worth clients and can get away with a cost-plus pricing model, you’re going to need to find efficiencies.
 One of the best ways to do that is by building fewer floor plans.